freelance platforms

 4. WP Curve

 Another service related to WordPress jobs.
 They provide 39 experienced developers for unlimited small jobs.
-The clients can order a single job or get a monthly subscription with an unlimited number of jobs.
-According to their latest income report, in August 2015 they were generating more than $74k revenue per month and 4246 completed projects.
+The clients can order a single job or get a monthly subscription with unlimited jobs.
+According to their latest income report, in August 2015, they generated more than $74k in monthly revenue and 4246 completed projects.
 So, it could be a great opportunity to join their team.
 You can do it here.
-BTW: their marketing strategy is quite simple: they publish awesome content on their blog, are actively involved in different events and podcasts and finally – they take care of their customers.
+BTW: their marketing strategy is quite simple: they publish awesome content on their blog, are actively involved in different events and podcasts and take care of their customers.

 wpcurve